jnozzi/cocoadev.com/markdown/NSEvent.md

 ----

-I would check out this General/NSEvent class method.
+I would check out this NSEvent class method.

      int type=NSLeftMouseUp;              // for a left mouse up event type